Subfertility

 Ovulation induction: using medication (e.g. letrozole, clomiphene) to stimulate egg release

-Surgical treatment: for endometriosis, fibroids, or uterine septum using minimally invasive or robotic-assisted surgery
+Surgical treatment: for endometriosis, fibroids or uterine septum using minimally invasive or robotic-assisted surgery

-Hormonal support: for irregular cycles, thyroid imbalance, or premature ovarian insufficiency
+Hormonal support: for irregular cycles, thyroid imbalance or premature ovarian insufficiency

 Referral for assisted conception: such as IUI or IVF where appropriate, in collaboration with trusted fertility clinics

-Lifestyle guidance: on weight optimisation, supplements, stress, and timing.
-Lifestyle modifications can improve the chances of conception in subfertile couples.
+Lifestyle guidance: on weight optimisation, supplements, stress and timing.
+Lifestyle changes can improve the chances of conception in subfertile couples.Dr Kaur’s training in minimally invasive gynaecological surgery means expert, fertility-preserving care when surgery is needed.

 Lifestyle Changes